sparklinghammer/openlara-gba-asset-viewer/README.md

 ![The viewer running the demo model](media/cheems.gif)

-It's built on [OpenLara](https://github.com/XProger/OpenLara), XProger's open-source Tomb Raider engine.
-The GBA port is the interesting part: a software rasteriser that stays playable on a 16 MHz ARM7 with no FPU.
+It's built on the GBA port of [OpenLara](https://github.com/XProger/OpenLara), XProger's open-source Tomb Raider engine.

 It never touches your OpenLara clone.
 The sources it needs get copied into a work folder, the viewer goes on top, and everything compiles there.
 Your clone